-- Application submission. - Official transcripts from any previous undergraduate and/or graduate institutions. - Three letters of recommendation, preferably from those who can address your academic and/or professional competencies

-- For applicants whose native language is not English, official copies of TOEFL scores are required

-- Statement of Purpose: Please submit an essay (3-5 pages, typed, double-spaced) that addresses:

-- What brought you to this program?

-- What brought you to this program?

-What are your educational purposes in
+- Application submission. - Official transcripts from any previous undergraduate and/or graduate institutions. - Three letters of recommendation, preferably from those who can address your academic and/or professional competencies - For applicants whose native language is not English, official copies of TOEFL scores are required - Statement of Purpose: Please submit an of 750-1250 words that addresses the following questions: - What brought you to this program? - What are your educational purposes in attending this program? - What qualities will you bring to this program? - What are your professional goals? - Sample or samples of academic or professional writing of 2500-500 words - All applicants need to submit a current resume

-- attending this program?

-- What are your professional goals?

-- Academic writing and/or design sample

-- Resume